kristianmandrup/controll/README.md

 end
 ```

+The `#renderer` and `#redirector` macros will each create a Class of the same name that inherits from Controll::FlowHandler::Redirector or Controll::FlowHandler::Renderer respectively.
+You can of course also define these classes directly yourself instead of using the macros.

 In the `Redirect` class we are setting up a mapping for various path, specifying which notifications/event should cause a redirect to that path.

 If you are rendering or redirecting to paths that take arguments, you can either extend the `#action` class method of your Redirect or Render class implementation or you can define a `#use_alternatives` method in your `FlowHandler` that contains this particular flow logic.
 You can also use the `#use_fallback` method for this purpose.